Caithness Inn - Wick (Highlands)

 -

-missingWrote a review on 12 Junspectacular viewcharming eateries
+missingWrote a review on 12 Junlovely viewcharming eateries

 great sea views and quick access to local attractions

-I stayed in a room with a spectacular view over the river mouth, and just a few steps away, I found charming eateries and the Wick Heritage Museum, perfect for my weekend strolls.
+I stayed in a room with a lovely view over the river mouth, and just a few steps away, I found charming eateries and the Wick Heritage Museum, perfect for my weekend strolls.

 -